AriFordsham/GHCWiki/plugins/type-checker/row-types/coxswain.md

 Unpacking that definition is a helpful overview of the internals of the `sculls` library.
 We'll return to do that after a tour of the basic structures of `coxswain` and `sculls`.

 ## The Row Type Basics

+(I've since generalized `Row` to be polykinded in the column type as well as the column name.
+But I didn't update yet this section.)

 We'll start with the core row type declarations from the `coxswain` library.